 Utility values for quality of life, costs, mortality, and annualized relapse rates were obtained from published literature and applied to each health state.
 Additionally, relapses for the overall SPMS population and active SPMS subgroup were associated with an annualized utility decrement and cost.
+46

 The base-case analysis takes a health system perspective with a focus on direct medical care costs only.
-In the absence of established payer pricing negotiations for siponimod, all analyses were based on the list price for siponimod (\$7,273.97 per package of 30).46 The indirect costs of MS, including productivity losses and caregiver burden, were considered in a societal perspective scenario analysis.
-1919The model was developed in Microsoft Excel.
+In the absence of established payer pricing negotiations for siponimod, all analyses were based on the list price for siponimod (\$7,273.97 per package of 30).47 The indirect costs of MS, including productivity losses and caregiver burden, were considered in a societal perspective scenario analysis.
+191919191919The model was developed in Microsoft Excel.

 The model estimated the average amount of time that patients spent in each health state, defined by EDSS category.
 Model outputs included total costs, life-years, ambulatory life-years (time spent in EDSS state <7), quality-adjusted life years (QALYs), and incremental costs per additional life year, ambulatory life year, and QALY over a lifetime time horizon.
-Cost effectiveness ratios for the overall SPMS population and subgroup with active SPMS were calculated versus BSC; cost-effectiveness ratios were also calculated versus an alternative DMT as a scenario analysis using the MAIC analysis.
+Cost effectiveness ratios for the overall SPMS population and subgroup with active SPMS were calculated versus BSC; cost-effectiveness ratios were also calculated versus interferon beta-1b as a scenario analysis using the MAIC analysis.
+As a net price for siponimod was not available at the time of analysis, list price for siponimod (\$7,273.97) was compared against the net price for interferon beta-1b (\$4,119.90).
 Further details on the model structure and assumptions are provided in Section 4 of the full report.